EmilyNaylor/test/README.md

 I.E. you can name your test files 1test, 2test, 3test, etc. And then use tab to fill in the rest!
-I just saw that I did an extra commit and am actually on commit 12 now Ok I think I have a decent understanding of what is happening now
+I just saw that I did an extra commit and am actually on commit 12 now Ok I think I have a decent understanding of what is happening now echo adds writing to the file (>> is put in this file or something of the effect that it goes toward this file).